-s.
-32D Part 5 - Appointment of enduring guardian (3) A person with a proper interest in the matter may, in writing, request the Board to exercise its power under subsection (4) in relation to a person who is or was an enduring guardian.
-(4) The Board, after receiving under subsection (3) a request in relation to $-$ (a) a person who is an enduring guardian; or (b) a person who was, within the previous 7 years, an enduring guardian and who has not provided an accurate record to the Board in accordance with subsection (2)(b) - may, by notice in writing to the person, require the person to provide to the Board, within the period of not less than 14 days specified in the notice, a document setting out an accurate record of all dealings and transactions made by the person as an enduring guardian.
-(5) A person who receives a notice under subsection (4) must provide to the Board, before the end of the period specified in the notice, a document setting out an accurate record of all dealings and transactions made by the person as the enduring guardian.
+- (3) A person with a proper interest in the matter may, in writing, request the Tribunal to exercise its power under subsection (4) in relation to a person who is or was an enduring guardian. - (4) The Tribunal, after receiving under subsection (3) a request in relation to - (a) a person who is an enduring guardian; or - (b) a person who was, within the previous 7 years, an enduring guardian and who has not provided an accurate record to the Tribunal in accordance with subsection (2)(b) - may, by notice in writing to the person, require the person to provide to the Tribunal, within the period of not less than 14 days specified in the notice, a document setting out an accurate record of all dealings and transactions made by the person as an enduring guardian.

+(5) A person who receives a notice under subsection (4) must provide to the Tribunal, before the end of the period specified in the notice, a document setting out an accurate record of all dealings and transactions made by the person as the enduring guardian.

 Penalty: Fine not exceeding 20 penalty units.
-(6) A document provided to the Board by a person

-(6) A document provided to the Board by a person in accordance with a notice under subsection (4) -
+(6) A document provided to the Tribunal by a person in accordance with a notice under subsection (4) -

-- (a) is to be in a form approved by the Board; and - (b) is to be verified by a statutory declaration that is signed by the person; and - (c) is to be accompanied by other evidence, if any, that the Board specifies in the notice is required to accompany the document.
+- (a) is to be in a form approved by the Tribunal; and - (b) is to be verified by a statutory declaration that is signed by the person; and - (c) is to be accompanied by other evidence, if any, that the Tribunal specifies in the notice is required to accompany the document.